$ oc get managedclusters local-cluster

 $ oc describe InfraEnv <hosted_cluster_name>-<arch_x86>

-Verify that the ppc64le
+Verify the successful creation of the ppc64le

 InfraEnv